alexbrault/Pathfinder2EOversights/README.md

 ## Bestiary

-* `p.150` The Air Mephit has a +19 Reflex save.
+* `p.150`: The Air Mephit has a +19 Reflex save.
 This is high to a statistically significant extent for a level 1 creature.
 See note at the bottom of this post.
-* `p.157` The Faerie Dragon has a +16 Perception.
+* `p.157`: The Faerie Dragon has a +16 Perception.
 This is high to a statistically significant extent for a level 2 creature.
 See note at the bottom of this post.
 * `p.174` in Storm Giant: **Sense Motive** is listed as one of its skills.
 * `p.195`: Grikkitog says "Resistances 10 (except adamantine)".
 What kind of resistance?
 Physical?
 All?
 * `p.208` in sidebar: "the crafting of a soulbound doll (page **306**)".
 Should be **304**.
 * `p.340` in Zombie Abilities, Rotting Aura: "Any living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage as its wounds fester".
 No damage type is specified, should probably be **negative**.
-* `p.351` "Skum" on page 12 are not included in the index by level.
+* `p.351`: "Skum" on page 12 are not included in the index by level.
+* `p.355`: The Pixie is listed as being on p.**310**.
+It should say **309**.

 ## Age of Ashes: Hellknight Hill